BryanQuigley/keepsummertime.com/Whatabout.md

 ## find a typo or a better way to say something?
 Everything you see is editable on Github [https://github.com/BryanQuigley/keepsummertime.com](https://github.com/BryanQuigley/keepsummertime.com).
 The biggest thing you could do right now is share it though!

+You can also send me a message at summertime AT BryanQuigley.com.

 ## who has helped?
 Background by [SVGBackgrounds.com](SVGBackgrounds.com)